 If you’re trying to grow your TikTok following, you’re probably wondering, “What is the best time to post on TikTok?”

-The platform now has a whopping 800 million active users worldwide – and growing.
+The platform now has a whopping one billion active users worldwide—and that number is growing.
 Teenagers using the platform have become global stars overnight.
 And trends on TikTok move at the speed of light.

 As a result, TikTok growth tactics are continually changing and evolving.